mulasik/wta/README.md

 **SENTENCE MORPHOSYNTACTIC RELEVANCE** A sentence is morphosyntactically relevant if:
 * it does not contain any spelling errors
 * it does not contain any tokens of the length 1
-* the edit distance between the sentence and its previous version is larger than 3 but this condition is checked only if the difference between the sentence versions contains one token.
-The edit distance is not taken into account, if the difference between versions contains multiple tokens.
+* the edit distance between the sentence and its previous version is larger than 3 (only relevant if the difference between the sentence versions contains one token; the edit distance is NOT taken into account, if the difference between versions contains multiple tokens.)